chairuosen/desktop-simulation/README.md

      name:"Firefox",
      app:"browser", // app component's name
      icon:"firefox", // defined in css .icon
-     options:{      // options will be extended to App Class's instance data:{
+     options:{      // options will be extended to App Class's instance , it can be a function that returns options object data:{
              index:"http://qq.com"
          },
-         singleton:true
-         // resizable:false
+         singleton:true,
+         width: function () {  // value can be a function that returns dynamic value; return $(window).width() * 0.8;
+         }
      }
  },
  ```